 Opportunity Zones in California

-The U.S. Department of the Treasury maintains a resource site for Opportunity Zones which can be accessed here. (www.cdfifund.gov)
+- The U.S. Department of the Treasury maintains a resource site (www.cdfifund.gov) for Opportunity Zones.

 - Click here for an Excel workbook containing a list of the designated tracts for California.